Fraud Blocker Ortho K Lenses Cost PressVision at Family Eyecare Associates

 When you compare the costs of Ortho-K lenses to regular contact lenses and glasses, initial expenses stand out.

 In contrast, traditional contact lenses have lower initial costs but incur regular expenses.
-Daily contacts typically cost just under $100/mo – or around $1,000/year.
+A daily contact lens will typically set you back just under $100/mo – or around $1,000/year.

 Bi-weekly lenses might cost around $300-$400 per year, adding up to around $1,200 over three years.
 More frequent replacements or specialized lenses increase your cost.